Founding directors of the Centre

 Dr. Peter Hobson, principal lecturer in biodiversity conservation at Writtle College, is research champion for the School of Sustainable Environments.
 Currently, his research interests include proxy measures of ecosystem resilience and thermodynamic efficiency in forests and other semi-natural landscapes with a view to mitigating against the impacts of climate change.
 This aspect of research has been carried out in collaboration with international partners including Oulanka Biological Station (Oulu University,Finland), EberswaldeUniversity for Sustainable Development (Germany), and with the Ukraine Biosphere Reserve.
 The findings of this research have been presented at international conferences (e.g., ECCB, IUFRO, COP10 Nagoya meeting) and also published in a variety of formats.
 Peter also acts as scientific advisor on various UK Government agency steering groups including the Environment Agency for East of England, the Forestry Commission Regional Woodland Group, and the Chelmsford and Essex Biodiversity Action Group.

 As a professor for Nature Conservation Prof. Dr. Pierre Ibisch is with the Eberswalde University for Sustainable Development, Germany.
 He has a strong background in conservation and development in South America where he has lived and worked for about a decade.
 Former dean of the faculty of Forest and Environment and founding head of the international Masters programme Global Change Management (among others, teaching experience in biodiversity conservation, system theory, global change ecology, adaptation).
-Currently, he is holding a research professorship for "Biodiversity conservation and natural resource management under global change"; among others, he is implementing research projects and consultancy work on the adaptation of conservation to climate/global change in Latin America, Asia and Europe.
-Ample publication experience (including peer-reviewed journal articles and book chapters), editor and author of a major textbook on biodiversity and conservation in Bolivia and a book prepared for the Secretariat of the Convention on Biological Diversity (see below).
+After holding a research professorship for "Biodiversity conservation and natural resource management under global change", in 2015 he was awarded an extraordinary research professorship for "Ecosystem-based sustainable development".
+He is implementing research projects and consultancy work on the adaptation of conservation to climate/global change in Latin America, Asia and Europe.
+Ample publication experience (including peer-reviewed journal articles and book chapters), editor and author of a major textbook on biodiversity and conservation in Bolivia.
 Acting as advisor in various conservation and sustainability-related commissions.
 He was a member of the Board of Directors of the Society for Conservation Biology – Europe Section.
-He serves on the board of Deutsche Umweltstiftung.
+He serves as vice chair of the board of Deutsche Umweltstiftung.

 Together, Pierre and Peter have been elaborating a series of joint papers, see also list of selected publications.